Vietnam seeks mRNA tech transfer amid COVID-19 vaccine supply issues

-MRNA vaccines, like that developed jointly by BionTech (22UAy.DE) and Pfizer (PFE.N), prompt the human body to make a protein that is part of the virus, triggering an immune response.
+MRNA vaccines, like that developed jointly by BionTech and Pfizer, prompt the human body to make a protein that is part of the virus, triggering an immune response.

 “Given the currently limited supply to Vietnam, especially as the COVID-19 situation is showing complicated developments, the health ministry has met with a World Health Organization representative to facilitate the negotiations on transferring of mRNA technology,” the Vietnam News Agency reported.